 Burnmoor Lodge Club

-Club Aims
+Club information

-Club History
+History

-The history of the Burnmoor Lodge Club
+History of Burnmoor Lodge Club

 The Burnmoor Lodge Club was born in 2012 from a long tradition going back to 1954, when Dr John Foote started to rent Burnmoor Lodge.
 He used it both for family holidays and for youth work.
 He was the leader of a youth group for teenage lads at St Paul's Church in Hyson Green, Nottingham.
 The youth group was affiliated to a national Christian youth organisation called the Covenanter Union – the name referred to the Bible, to the Old and New Testaments, or Covenants, and had nothing to do with the Scottish Covenanters of the 17th Century.
 John took members of the St Paul's Covenanters to Burnmoor for holidays, and also organised national Covenanter houseparties there.
 The teenagers who went on these holidays spent the days in hill walking, rock climbing, and swimming (and using a rubber dinghy), and the evenings included exploration of Christian themes.
 Many Covenanters from those days kept in touch with John in later years and attended his funeral in Sheffield in 2009.